Corbett · Cairngorms

 Ben Gulabin — common questions

-- Ben Gulabin is rated 1/5 (easy) on the OutdoorSCOT scale.
-The standard route covers about 7km with 460m of ascent and takes most walkers 1-3 hours.
+- On the OutdoorSCOT scale, Ben Gulabin comes in at 1/5 — easy.
+Expect roughly 7km and 460m of ascent on the usual route — 1-3 hours for most parties.
 Terrain: Clear path the entire way — short, well-trodden, easy underfoot.

-- Where do I park for Ben Gulabin?
+- Where should I park to climb Ben Gulabin?

-- Standard parking is at NO107708 near Perth.
+- Standard parking is at NO107708.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Ben Gulabin are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.